Afalkenhagen/Afalkenhagen/README.md

 in No Country as a Junior Advanced developer.
 I am fluent in English and have a great interest in astronomy, aquarism and meditation.

+In my free time, I enjoy creating personal projects using the skills and knowledge that I have acquired over time.
+You can see some of my projects on my GitHub profile.

+If you are interested in collaborating or just want to say hello, do not hesitate to contact me.
+I am always looking for new opportunities and challenges!

 - 🔭 I’m currently working on [Elidelmar v2.1](https://elidelmartp2.netlify.app/)